cloudmesh-community/sp19-516-127/project_report.md

 ## Introduction

-An implementation of Virtual Machine manager with AWS is implemented as the vm.py code.
+An implementation of Virtual Machine manager with AWS is implemented as the vm.py code using ec2 and libcloud.
 Link to the code can be found in the README.
 To run the AWS vm manager, AWS credentials need to be present in ~/.cloudmesh/cloudmesh4.yaml as well as the related defaults for booting virtual machines in AWS.
 Below are the commands implemented into the AWS vm manager in cloudmesh, including displaying status, booting new AWS vms, booting multiple AWS vms, stopping vms, and creating unique names for each new vm booted.
 The following is a demo (pytest in progress) and explanation to how the code works.
 Oracle VM VirtualBox was used running an ubuntu system, python 3.7.2 environment was used with pyenv.
 More features to implement are explained at the end of this report.

 ## Features